1. Who is your hero?

 57. What was the last book you read?

 WAY too many to list.
-I’m always reading many books.
+I’m always reading a few books.
 Simultaneously.

 58. What’s your favorite type of foreign food?